valkey-io/valkey-py/docs/advanced_features.rst

 Sharded pubsub
 ~~~~~~~~~~~~~~

-`Sharded pubsub <https://valkey.io/docs/interact/pubsub/#:~:text=Sharded%20Pub%2FSub%20helps%20to,the%20shard%20of%20a%20cluster.>`_ is a feature introduced with Valkey 7.0, and fully supported by valkey-py as of 5.0.
-It helps scale the usage of pub/sub in cluster mode, by having the cluster shard messages to nodes that own a slot for a shard channel.
+`Sharded pubsub <https://valkey.io/docs/interact/pubsub/#:~:text=Sharded%20Pub%2FSub%20helps%20to,the%20shard%20of%20a%20cluster.>`_ is a feature that helps scale the usage of pub/sub in cluster mode, by having the cluster shard messages to nodes that own a slot for a shard channel.
 Here, the cluster ensures the published shard messages are forwarded to the appropriate nodes.
 Clients subscribe to a channel by connecting to either the master responsible for the slot, or any of its replicas.

 This makes use of the `SSUBSCRIBE <https://valkey.io/commands/ssubscribe>`_ and `SPUBLISH <https://valkey.io/commands/spublish>`_ commands within Valkey.